zslajchrt/morpheus/README.md

 }
 ```

+Let us assume at this stage that the common behavior is the sending of a message to the remote user.
+Additionaly, the common trait provides a textual representation of the address to which the message is sent.
+Each fragment keeps its own address and implements the sending procedure in its own way.
+The offline contact uses email as its communication channel, while the online contact uses the chat channel (which is under development).

-And now we can declare the two traits representing the offline and online contacts.
+Now we can declare the two traits representing the offline and online contacts.
 These traits become Morpheus fragments by annotating them by means of the `fragment` annotation.
 Each fragment trait has a special field for storing the proprietary address.

 ```scala
 @fragment trait OfflineContact extends Contact {